antman99/antman99/README.md

 - 🤔 &nbsp; Using critical thinking to break down problems, evaluate solutions and make decisions.
 - 🎓 &nbsp; Learning skills in Coursera's Google Data Analytics Course.
 - 💼 &nbsp; Applying my skills in SQL and Excel for data analysis and visualizations.
-- 🌱 &nbsp; Learning more about SQL, Excel, Tableau, and R programming.
+- 🌱 &nbsp; Learning more about SQL, Excel, Tableau, and Python programming.
 - ✍️ &nbsp; Pursuing a Career in Data Analytics.

 <h3> 🛠 &nbsp;Tech Stack</h3>